 This has been a time of tough conversation as my family talks about mental health, end of life planning and death with Torrance.
 We have been fortunate over the past few months the support of many health professionals of all kinds to see if they can help reduce his anxiety and suffering.

 With this happening, it also created a space for our family and friends to speak openly about mental health, suicide and death.

 What Can We Do?

-As family, friends, colleagues and strangers we are at the front line and need to be aware, learn how to communicate and take action for others that may be faced with a mental health issue.
+As family, friends, colleagues and strangers we are on the front line and need to be aware, learn how to communicate and take action to others that may be faced with a mental health issue.
 To better equip myself I found several applicable resources and training programs much like First Aid and CPR training is available for mental health and suicide: